CEN4010-Group-5/BookstoreAPI/README.md

 # Setup environment

+Make sure you have a [python3](https://www.python.org/) version installed and added to your PATH

     pip3 install pipenv # Only the first time pipenv install --dev # Only the first time pipenv shell

-# How to clear the database
+# How to clear/refactor the database

+This will be need to be done if there are any changes in the class schema

     remove the db.sqlite file
     python3 -c 'from BookstoreAPI import db; db.create_all()'